Ethiopia Food Guide

 Amhara Region

-Amhara cuisine is often considered the heart of Ethiopian gastronomy.
-Doro wat, the iconic chicken stew, is central to this region's culinary identity.
-Tej (honey wine) is particularly associated with Amhara culture.
-The region's cuisine is characterized by rich, complex stews and the generous use of niter kibbeh and berbere.
+Many Ethiopians see Amhara cooking as the heart of the national kitchen.
+Doro wat, the chicken stew, is central to the region's food, and tej (honey wine) is closely tied to Amhara culture.
+The cooking leans on deep, layered stews and a heavy hand with niter kibbeh and berbere.

 Cultural Significance: